pspete/psPAS/README.md

 `New-PASSession` is used to send a logon request to the CyberArk API.

-On successful authentication `psPAS` uses the data which is provided for the request & also returned from the API for all subsequent operations.
+On successful authentication `psPAS` uses the data which was provided for the request & also returned from the API for all subsequent operations.

 #### CyberArk Authentication